Thursday, February 12, 2009

 There are several different ways to go about transferring your hand embroidery design to your fabric so that you can stitch it up accurately.
-I've written about some of them already, which you can find indexed under Tips and Tricks for Hand Embroidery (under Editor's Floss, always at the top of the right column on each page of Needle 'n Thread!).
-I've never actually written about this particular method of design transfer because I don't use it often.
-That may change - thought it takes slightly more time than tracing, it's accurate, lasting, and easily visible.
+I’ve written about some of them already, which you can find listed in this article on all kinds of embroidery design transfer methods.
+I’ve never actually written about this particular method of design transfer because I don’t use it often.
+That may change – thought it takes slightly more time than tracing, it’s accurate, lasting, and easily visible.

 I think most embroiderers have their favorite way of transferring designs, which they probably stick to pretty regularly.
 Of course, the manner of transferring a pattern is going to change with choices of fabric and thread.